emilylu123/ATOM-Distributed-System/src/Readme.txt

 A automated testing and one manually testing are provided.

-The test file is named as "TesterSingleServer"
+The test file is named as "TesterMultipleServer"
-The port number is set as "4567"
+The port number is set as "4567" as default

 //How to run tests
 1. Run TesterSingleServer
-	Console Command: java esterSingleServer
+	Console Command: java TesterMultipleServer

 // How to test manually
 1. Run AggregationServer